TimDorand/timotheeblog/content/en/homepage/about.md

 ## Presentation

-Hi, my name is Timothée, I am a web developper out of the IIM.
-During my sparetime, I work a programmer at the webradio <a href="https://www.radio-sofa.com">Radio Sofa</a>.
+Hi, my name is Timothée, I'm a fullstack web developer, graduating from IIM in 2019 and responsible for the online bankcard features at Société Générale until 2024.
+In my spare time, I'm in charge of the website and the programmation at the webradio <a href="https://www.radio-sofa.com">Radio Sofa</a>.

-Also freelance web developer and work with various customers: self-employed, start-ups, companies, building and maintaining websites or mobile applications.

 You will find on this site the progress of my side-projects, my reflexions and other culinary achievements!